Kimberly A. Clausing

 Full course for one semester.
 Game theory is the study of strategy.
 This course introduces students to game theory and its application in a wide range of situations.
 We study various classes of games, including static and dynamic games as well as those of complete and incomplete information.
 We also consider various solution concepts, including iterated elimination of dominant strategies and Nash equilibrium.
 Numerous refinements of the Nash equilibrium concept, including subgame perfect Nash equilibrium, Bayesian Nash equilibrium, and perfect Bayesian equilibrium, are also considered.
 We apply game theory to the study of competition, the commons, bargaining, auctions, conventions, institutions, and political decision-making.
 Prerequisite: Economics 201 and Mathematics 111, or the equivalent.
 Lecture-conference.

 Full course for one semester.
-This course studies the economic history of Europe between 1300 and 1950.
-Emphasis is placed on understanding the sources of economic growth, especially technological and institutional progress, and key developments in the historical economy.
-Topics include the economic consequences of the Black Death, medieval agriculture and serfdom, the Industrial Revolution, welfare systems, the standard of living, the development of capital markets, varying patterns of development, and the Great Depression.
+This course introduces the student to the economic history of the United States from colonial times to the present.
+Emphasis is placed on understanding the sources of economic growth and key developments in the historical economy.
+Topics to be covered include colonial markets for labor and land, the economics of slavery, and the Great Depression.
 Prerequisite: Economics 201.
-Conference.
+Economics 311 or 312 recommended.
+Lecture-conference.

 Economics 341 - Monetary and Fiscal Policy